liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. we need to draw him out
 1. I have quotas to meet
 1. you brought shame to this family
-1. this animal is not easy to master
 1. I need you kids on your best behaviors
-1. my friend turns back on me
 1. patriarch
 1. I lost my concentration during the long and dull lecture
 1. she is devastated by the news of his death